ChristopherWerby/code-modules/README.md

 # Code Modules — Sample Files

-This is an HTML5 project using BBEdit and Parcel.
+This is an HTML5 project using BBEdit, Bootstrap 5, and Parcel.
 Theme is [Modern Business][1] from Start Bootstrap.

 `npm start` — development using Parcel process